 Ensure your product meets the definition of a “medical device”.
-The product may be a drug or a biologic, which are regulated by a different provision in the FD&C Act.
-Or your product may be a medical device with an electronic radiation emitting component, subjecting it to additional requirements.
+The product may be a drug or a biologic, which is regulated by a different provision in the FD&C Act.
+Or your product may be a medical device with an electronic radiation-emitting component, subjecting it to additional requirements.

 Per the FDA, a medical device is “an instrument, apparatus, implement, machine, an instrument, apparatus, implement, machine, contrivance, implant, in vitro reagent, or other similar or related article, including a component part, or accessory which is:

 - recognized in the official National Formulary, or the United States Pharmacopoeia, or any supplement to them,

 - intended for use in the diagnosis of a disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease, in man or other animals, or

 - intended to affect the structure or any function of the body of man or other animals, and which does not achieve its primary intended purposes through chemical action within or on the body of man or other animals and which is not dependent upon being metabolized for the achievement of any of its primary intended purposes.”